 Profile: Weyerhaeuser Co (WY.N)

-The Company's cellulose fibers segment is a producers of absorbent fluff used in products, such as diapers.
-The Cellulose Fibers segment provides cellulose fibers for absorbent products in markets worldwide; works closely with its customers to develop or specialized applications; manufactures liquid packaging board used primarily for the production of containers for liquid products, and generates energy, of which 84% is from black liquor produced at the mills and biomass.
+The Company's Cellulose Fibers segment is engaged in the production of absorbent fluff pulp used in products, such as diapers.
+The Cellulose Fibers segment provides cellulose fibers for absorbent products in markets across the world; works with its customers to develop applications; manufactures liquid packaging board used primarily for the production of containers for liquid products, and derives energy from black liquor produced at the mills and biomass.

 33663 Weyerhaeuser Way S

 - BRIEF-Weyerhaeuser to sell liquid packaging business to Nippon for $285 mln in cash

 - BRIEF-Nippon Paper has agreed to acquire paper cup and carton business of Weyerhaeuser - Nikkei

 - International Paper to buy Weyerhaeuser's pulp business

 - BRIEF-Weyerhaeuser to sell cellulose fibers pulp mills to International Paper for $2.2 billion in cash